 The Power of Advanced TV and its Impact on Targeted Audiences Proves to be a Winning Formula for Toyota’s RAV4

+In recent years, advertisers aiming to reach young, active audiences have steered away from traditional TV advertising.
+Many advertisers have assumed, based on growth of mobile and digital platforms, that younger audiences can no longer be reached through traditional TV.
+Toyota recently disproved this misconception through a custom TV campaign for the Rav4 SUV.
 “Active young couples with aspirations and dreams, people with a thirst for adventure,” offers John Lisko, Saatchi & Saatchi executive communications director, when asked to describe his client Toyota’s qualitative product research findings on the ideal audience segment for its RAV4 SUV.
 “These are people with an active lifestyle; they’re not couch potatoes,” he adds.

-But they do watch TV.
+But younger audiences do watch TV.
 In fact, it’s exactly the medium the automaker hoped to tap into when they came to Viacom for help delivering the right message to a very specific audience.
 Having worked with Viacom since 2014, Toyota was interested in utilizing Viacom Vantage (Viacom’s data-driven TV platform that uses predictive analytics to help marketers define and engage their audience more effectively across Viacom’s networks) to identify and build out a custom audience.

 “We said ‘sign us up for this’ because this is what we’ve been looking for,” Lisko explains.
 “There were high stakes with this.”

 The Campaign Mechanics

 Using research collected by Saatchi and Zenith Media, Viacom was able to take the custom segment and then plug it into Vantage to activate the campaign across specific Viacom properties on Comedy Central, CMT, Spike, MTV, and Nickelodeon.